Applications for this course must be made via the Central Applications Board (“CAB”) website.

 The above test must have been taken within two years of the course start date and all required scores must have been achieved in one sitting of the test.

 Applicants who require a Tier 4 visa to study in the UK must present an acceptable English language qualification in order to meet UKVI (UK Visas and Immigration) requirements.

 Months of entry

 An intensive conversion course to law for non-law graduates.
 You will study the English and Welsh Legal System, Contract Law, Criminal Law, Equity & Trusts, EU Law, Land Law, Public Law and Tort.
 You will also research a topic and submit an extended essay on it at the end of your study.

 The Graduate Diploma in Law (GDL) offers intensive, graduate-level legal studies to students who already possess a degree in a non-law subject and wish to qualify as solicitors or barristers.

-After successful completion of the GDL, you may progress to the current professional stage of legal training, either the Bar Professional Training Course or the Legal Practice Course, either of which may be studied at the School of Law and Politics.
+After successful completion of the GDL, you may progress to the current professional stage of legal training, either the Bar Training Course* or the Legal Practice Course, either of which may be studied at the School of Law and Politics

 Course contact details